S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/consent-decision-making.md

 Unresolved objections prevent proposals from becoming agreements.

-Withholding objections can harm the objectives of a group or organization.
+Withholding objections can harm the objectives of a team or organization.

 ### Implicit Contract of Consent